Melitastitches4fun's Blog

 Goal #17 is DONE.
 And, I have 2 sets of 12″ Evertites ready for ANG 2025 Seminar classes.

-Filed under: 2025, Flowering Maple with Celeste Chalasani, National Academy of Needlearts (NAN)
+Flowering Maple with Celeste Chalasani at National Needlearts Academy (NAN), Leaves

 Flowering Maple with Celeste Chalasani began in March at National Needlearts Academy (NAN).
 I worked on it some in April but then it took a back seat until now.